trufnetwork/rewards_contracts/README.md

 ## Development

-Since we're using GnosisSafe, and it's hard to deploy a local full stack GnosisSafe service, we're going to use GnosisSafe on Sepolia.
+Since we're using Safe, and it's hard to deploy a local full stack Safe service, we're going to use Safe on Sepolia.

 First copy `.env.example` to `.env` and fill in your mnemonic.
 Make sure you have enough ETH(0.1 is enough) on Sepolia.

-Go https://app.safe.global/home and create a GnosisSafe Wallet on Sepolia network, with the first three derived wallets as the owners of the GnosisSafe Wallet, those wallets will be used in the tests/scripts.
+Go https://app.safe.global/home and create a Safe Wallet on Sepolia network, with the first three derived wallets as the owners of the Safe Wallet, those wallets will be used in the tests/scripts.

 After that, run `npm run redeploy:sepolia` to deploy RewardDistributor contract to